akinnee/Backbone.RPC2/README.md

 # Requirements

-Lo-Dash (not the Underscore build) or Underscore with a shim to make _.deepClone work.
+[Lo-Dash](https://lodash.com/) (not the Underscore build) or Underscore with a mixin that adds the  _.deepClone function.
+Here's an example of an mixin that adds _.deepClone to underscore: https://github.com/mateusmaso/underscore.deepclone

 # Usage